 - It was purchased before November 26, 1990

 The first step is to obtain the bill of sale and the certificate of ownership.
 Whenever you purchase a car, you must obtain a bill of sale which proves that one party has purchased the vehicle from another.
 Vehicle sale agreements between the buyer and seller can be drafted, and there are several templates which can be found online.

 Apart from the bill of sale, the seller must also transfer the certificate of ownership to the buyer to ensure that the vehicle is rightfully transferred.
 Both, the bill and certificate should be signed on the same date.

-As for gifted vehicles, registering your gifted vehicle is pretty much the same as registering a purchased vehicle.
-However, since you cannot provide a bill of sale, you have to provide the Certificate of Title of the previous owner that includes:
+As for gifted vehicles, registering these is pretty much the same as registering a purchased vehicle.
+However, since you cannot provide a bill of sale, you have to provide the Certificate of Title of the previous owner, which includes:

 - Mileage statement